Jordan094/Black-Cats-Bulletin/README.md

 ## Code

 * [Code Institute's Level 5 in Web Application Development course](https://codeinstitute.net/) for providing me lessons and source code which has helped to create my website.

+* [Code Anywhere](https://app.codeanywhere.com/) for providing me with an IDE to build my website on.

 * [BOOTSTRAP 5](https://getbootstrap.com/) which has enabled me to create my website in a responsive manner.
 My responsive Nav Bar.
 My sections which include my Hero Image and Footer are some examples of where Bootstrap is present on my website.